 Woohoo!
 We are going into day two of 31 Days of Self-care.

-Woohoo!
-The second day of #31daysofselfcare2018 continues to lay a foundation for successful self-care.
+The second day of 31 days of our self-care wellness journey continues to lay a foundation for successful self-care.
 Download a January calendar and pages for notes to help remember your thoughts on this self-care journey.
 I’m honored to have you join me.

 Each journey is formed from the many opportunities presented.
 They are waiting for us to reveal and release them.
 No one choice is necessarily the right choice forever, but it’s the right choice for the moment of it’s revealing.
 Marcus Valerius Martial, of the 4th Century and known for his epigrams, said something quite remarkable and un-epigram like.
 He said, “Life is not merely to be alive, but to live well.”
 We can have many journeys in one lifetime when life is not only lived but lived well.

 How do we live well, and reveal and release opportunities?